saurabh1088/notes/iOS/Debug/Debug.md

 |Iterative dynamic type resolution|Dynamic type resolution only once|Dynamic type resolution only once|

 The *po* command follows a in-process formatting model where
-- Data and formatter live together and writter with same language
+- Data and formatter live together and written with same language
 - Has easy access to object model
 - One need to be careful to not alter state of program
 - Swift Playgrounds follows a in-process formatting model